 Carolyn Cozad Hughes Administrative Law Judge

-- 3. My findings of fact/conclusions of law are set forth, in italics and bold, in the discussion captions of this decision.
+- back to note 2 3.
+My findings of fact/conclusions of law are set forth, in italics and bold, in the discussion captions of this decision.

-- 4. I could not find a date on the dietary assessment that is CMS Ex.
+- back to note 3 4.
+I could not find a date on the dietary assessment that is CMS Ex.
 27 at 8.
 Petitioner represents that the date is June 2015 (P. Br. at 8), and I accept that representation.

-- 6. A tracheostomy is a surgically-created opening in the neck, which provides a direct airway into the trachea.
+- back to note 5 6.
+A tracheostomy is a surgically-created opening in the neck, which provides a direct airway into the trachea.
 A tube is inserted through the opening to provide an airway.

-- 7. In error, Petitioner marked P. Ex.
+- back to note 6 7.
+In error, Petitioner marked P. Ex.
 35 (the written direct testimony of Becky Jorn, RN) as P. Ex.
 33. However, the document is e-filed as P. Ex.
 35, and Petitioner’s exhibit list identifies it as P. Ex.
 35.

-- 8. If an individual requires the assistance of a respirator, his tracheostomy tube must be sealed by a cuff (also referred to as a balloon).
+- back to note 7 8.
+If an individual requires the assistance of a respirator, his tracheostomy tube must be sealed by a cuff (also referred to as a balloon).
 The cuff blocks any air from flowing around the tube and assures that all air flows in and out of the tube itself so that the individual is well oxygenated.

 - back to note 8 9.
 The record is not completely consistent on the reasons Abbott Ambulance demurred.
 According to Petitioner’s timeline, Abbott reported that the State of Illinois would no longer allow out-of-state trucks to pick up in Illinois, and the necessary truck was in Missouri.
 P. Ex.
 21 at 1; see P. Br. at 12.
 But this apparent discrepancy is not material.
 Ultimately, the problem with transporting R3 was his size.
 See P. Ex.
 21 at 2.